Sing in a Tell School of Music Choir!

 Questions: Contact Dr. Jeffrey S. Gemmell (firstname.lastname@example.org)

 ALL ensembles are open to ALL students, regardless of major.
-University Choir requires an audition for NEW students only.
-All members of Chorale must re-audition.
+University Choir and Chorale require auditions for NEW students only.
+All members of Chorale must re-audition in the Fall only.
 No audition is required for Women’s Choir.
 More information is available outside of Dr. Gemmell’s office, WVPAC 222.

 Choral Syllabus (Brief Version):